 We encourage you to apply for federal need-based financial aid prior to applying for a private education loan.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to have eligibility determined for and receive an actual financial aid award that includes - federal grant, loan or work study assistance.

-A deferred payment option is available to continuing education students who are pursuing a degree program and can demonstrate that they have a tuition reimbursement benefit through their employer or the government.
+Deferred payment option is available to continuing education students who are pursuing a degree program and can demonstrate that they have a tuition reimbursement benefit through their employer or the government.
 Students who qualify may pay their tuition at the end of each course, rather than upon registration.
 Students in this category are responsible for payment, and tuition may not be left unpaid pending reimbursement by an employer or other agency.
 Please contact the Continuing and Graduate Studies Office for further details and to complete a Deferred Payment Request Form.
-The deferred payment option is not available for graduate courses but graduate students may inquire about a multiple payment plan by calling Graduate Studies Office at (617) 333-2243.
+Graduate students may be eligible for a payment plan.
+Please log in to curry.myonplanu.com to review plan options.

-To pay online, simply log onto the Tuition Payment Plan by Nelnet secure website at www.curryce.afford.com/paynow and select "Make a One Time Payment".
+To pay online, visit our Secure Flywire Website.
 Students can also access this online payment gateway directly from the Curry Web Portal.
 Credit and debit card transactions will have a convenience fee applied.
 A transfer payment from a bank checking or savings account will not incur a convenience fee.

 Effective February 14, 2010, lenders of private education loans are required to collect a completed and signed Self Certification Form from the student prior to disbursing the loan proceeds to the College.
 To assist you in completing the information necessary for SECTION 2: COST OF ATTENDANCE AND ESTIMATED FINANCIAL ASSISTANCE of the form, you can login to your myCurry account to view individual information.
 Private education loans include all Alternative Loan, as well as the Massachusetts No Interest Loans programs.
 Individual lending institutions may have their own procedures to comply with this regulation, so you should contact your lender directly if you have specific questions about the process for submitting this form.